darthbatman/BackMap/README.md

 # BackMap
 Helps people navigate in indoor and outdoor environments with backpack mounted motors

+Developed for TechCrunch Disrupt NYC 2017